bruvellu/cephalic-furrow/3-text/furrow.md

 <!--Out-of-plane divisions as alternative mechanical solution-->

-The mapping of cephalic furrow traits on a dipteran phylogeny is in agreement with the hypothesis of mechanical instability as a selective pressure ({@fig:summary}a).
+Furthermore, the mapping of cephalic furrow traits on a dipteran phylogeny supports the hypothesis of mechanical instability as a selective pressure ({@fig:summary}a).
 Mitotic domains and germ band extension (long germ) are ancestral traits common to Diptera while the cephalic furrow is a derived trait---an evolutionary novelty of cyclorraphan flies [@Dey2023-pj] ({@fig:summary}a).
-These sources of stress were probably present at the dawn of dipterans.
+The sources of stress, mitotic domains and germ band, were probably present at the dawn of dipterans.
-This suggests that the head--trunk interface of flies may have endured with mechanical instabilities long before the evolution of the cephalic furrow.
+This suggests that the head--trunk interface of flies may have endured mechanical instabilities long before the evolution of the cephalic furrow.
-Remarkably, flies with no cephalic furrow exhibit out-of-plane cell divisions exactly at the head--trunk boundary, suggesting that they evolved an alternative solution to mitigate the compressive load during gastrulation [@Dey2023-pj] ({@fig:summary}a).
+Remarkably, flies with no cephalic furrow, *Clogmia* and *Chironomus*, exhibit out-of-plane cell divisions exactly at the head--trunk boundary, suggesting that they evolved an alternative solution to mitigate the effect of tissue compression load during gastrulation [@Dey2023-pj] ({@fig:summary}a).
 One key difference that might explain these divergent solutions for the same selective pressure is the expression of *btd* at the head--trunk boundary.
-Neither *Clogmia* ({@fig:gene-expression}) nor *Chironomus* [@Dey2023-pj] exhibit the *btd*--*eve* expression overlap at the head--trunk boundary ({@fig:summary}a), a trait essential to specify the initiator cells in species with cephalic furrow.
+Neither *Clogmia* ({@fig:gene-expression}) nor *Chironomus* [@Dey2023-pj] exhibit the *btd*--*eve* expression overlap at the head--trunk boundary ({@fig:summary}a), a trait essential to specify the initiator cells in species with cephalic furrow like *Drosophila*.
 Therefore, the establishment of a *btd*--*eve* overlap was probably a key event associated with the origin of the cephalic furrow.
 In this evolutionary scenario, the mechanical instability was the underlying selective pressure leading to the cooption of novel expression domains and the genetic stabilization a patterned cephalic furrow invagination ({@fig:summary}b).